jack-williams1/otago_seismicity_rate_modelling/nshm_inversion/solvis/ReadMe.md

 - included in parent directory (nshm_inversion):

+## Source data

-CRU_fault_system_solution.zip & NSHM_v1.0.4_CompositeSolution.zip: inversion results from v1.0.4 of the NZ NSHM 2022
+The file **NSHM_v1.0.4_CompositeSolution.zip** should be located in the parent folder `nshm_inversion`.
+This file contains the  inversion results from v1.0.4 of the NZ NSHM 2022.
+TO acquire a copy please send an email request to nshm@gnz.cri.nz .

 ## INSTALLATION